Asad Amanat Ali Khan

 Asad Amanat Ali Khan PP (اسَد امانت علی خان; [ˈəsəd əˈmaːnət əˈliː xaːn]; 25 September 1955 – 8 April 2007) was a Pakistani classical vocalist and ghazal singer belonging to the Patiala Gharana tradition of music.
 In a career spanning 32 years, Khan sang over 1,000 songs for Pakistan Television and movie soundtracks, in addition to performing traditional classical music across the world.
 He was particularly noted for his command over the ghazal style of singing.
 Khan was the son of the prominent classical vocalist Ustad Amanat Ali Khan.
-He was awarded the highest national literary award of Pakistan, the Presidential Pride of Performance, on 23 March 2007 for his significant contributions to classical music.
+He was awarded the Presidential Pride of Performance, Pakistan's highest national award in the field of art, on 23 March 2007 for his significant contributions to classical music.

 Early life and background

 Asad Amanat Ali Khan was born in Lahore, Pakistan to renowned classical singer Ustad Amanat Ali Khan and his wife.
 His great-grandfather, Ali Baksh Khan, was the founder of the Patiala Gharana discipline of music and his grandfather, Akhtar Hussain, was an eminent musician in the patronage of the Maharaja of Patiala.
 Asad was 19 years old when his father died, and he trained in classical music primarily with his uncle, Bade Fateh Ali Khan who also encouraged Asad to form a singing duo with his youngest brother (Asad's uncle), Hamid Ali Khan.

 Asad's youngest brother Shafqat Amanat Ali Khan is a pop, classical, and playback singer.
 He was the lead singer of the Pakistani music band Fuzön until 2006.
 Shafqat describes his brother as being an innovator of Eastern music: "What we call fusion music today...Asad bhai started doing it in the 70s and 80s.
 He had released this album from London...It was arranged in such a way that it had one classical piece, followed by a ghazal or a Punjabi folk song and then a popular number.
 [He] started singing arifana kalam and gave them a new spin.
 This Sufi wave that is so popular today, I would say Asad bhai is one of its pioneers."